Created April 16, 2021

 This manuscript presents a study of tall buildings to evaluate how the variation in each structure’s response can be explained by several ground motion properties, particularly those related to the presence of velocity pulses.
 Velocity pulses are of concern for designers of tall buildings located close to faults, so the problem is one of practical importance.
 In general, the paper presents novel results.
 It is suitable for publication, though the comments raise some issues regarding the paper’s clarity and should be addressed before the manuscript is accepted.
 Items 1 and 2 are particularly important to resolve, as they limit the generality and practicality of the findings.

-The following is the worst paper review I’ve ever received, in the sense of being non-useful.
-Count how many of the above advice items were violated in this review!
+The following is the least useful paper review.
+Count how many of the above advice items are violated here!

 The title seems to be somewhat inconsistent (or at least a gross generalization) of the contents of the paper.
 Please modify the title.